Scholarships, Bursaries & Prizes

 - A UNB student who has completed 24 credit hours at UNB in the previous year and is returning to UNB in a undergraduate degree program

-For more information on eligibility and to find out how to apply to scholarships, please visit www.unb.ca/scholarships
+For more information on eligibility and to find out how to apply for UNB scholarships, please visit www.unb.ca/scholarships

 Aside from UNB's scholarships, there are literally thousands of other scholarships available to you that are definitely worth exploring and can further reduce your personal financial contribution during your academic career.